 Ensuring access to good hygiene and sanitation practices is one of the sustainable development goals.
 However, when it comes to women and their access to these amenities for better health, there is not much to talk about in our country.

 This is despite numerous campaigns and other initiatives both by the government and private sector entities.
-The pandemic brought out this gap further what with many women left without access to basic and affordable things like a sanitary pad.
+The pandemic brought out this gap further with many women left without access to basic and affordable things like a sanitary pad.

 Pee Safe went a step ahead during this time and even before COVID-19 struck, we launched our sister concern Raho Safe, a brand that provides access to affordable personal hygiene and wellness products.
 At Pee Safe, we even launched our own range of female condoms called Domina, something that is yet to be popularly accepted in India.
-Pee Safe was a brand that started to address the need for hygienic solutions for women at the outset, and diversified to other products later.
+Pee Safe was a brand that started to address the need for hygienic solutions for women at the outset and diversified to other products later.

-As women, we are often challenged by limited opportunities, lack of products that suit our need, among other things.
+As women, we are often challenged by limited opportunities, a lack of products that suit our needs, among other things.
 On Women’s Day, it is important to bust the myth that these challenges are roadblocks.
 On the contrary, these are an opportunity in disguise.
 We must quit trying to prove ourselves but rather focus on growing and acknowledging our potential to succeed.
 We have been changemakers always and will continue to remain so for the times to come.

 Shumita Kakkar – Founder, United We Care

 My startup United We Care sprung out of an essential need in January 2020 when the pandemic was in its full course.
-Mental health issues are a huge problem in India primarily due to lack of awareness and the stigma surrounding them.
+Mental health issues are a huge problem in India primarily due to a lack of awareness and the stigma surrounding them.
 This came to the fore during the pandemic when the lockdown, etc. led to many people suffering from stress, anxiety, and related issues.